 Auxiliaries allow the isolation of any algebraic function that is used.
 They can both clarify a model and factor out important or repeated calculations.
-They MUST be defined using any algebraic expression (including a constant value), optionally in conjunction with a graphical function.
+TheyTo simulate, they MUST be defined using any algebraic expression (including a constant value), optionally in conjunction with a graphical function.